Rolling Line Haul Museum

 My current and 3rd job I took in 1999 is working for a Regional Air Carrier maintaining 50 seat Jets.

 I was interested in the Vietnam war because of a past experience when I was really young.
 So I started to read as much as I could all through high school.
 When I got to college and working for a living, my studies went on the back burner and I concentrated on my future career of Aviation Maint.
 But in 1995, I was single and the money was good, my father and I bought a 1951 3/4 ton M37 and started its full, frame off restoration.
 In 97, I finally got one of my dreams........all 13,000 lbs of it!!
 I would get distracted from the M37 when I bought a book called "GunTrucks" by Tim Kutta.
 With all the reading I had done about the war, I found that this was a "untold" story.
 So I was back to research again.
 More trucks have arrived, more distractions from the M37.
 Got Married, and now juggled a family.
-But I still manage to do it and still find time to work on the M37!
+But I still manage to do it and I finally got the M-37 completed.
+I could not do it without the support of my wife Bonnie who lets me fill the yard with rolling steel and allows me to spend time to make it all come together.

 Favorites